Andy Clockwise: 2012–2017: Dancing World and The Good Book EPs

 Andy Clockwise’s 2013-14 EP Dancing World was shaped by his experiences both on the road and in the United States.
 Clockwise described the EP as "a pop musical ode to dysfunctionality" and added, "It's about the wars we put each other through."
 The music blended elements of folk and electronic styles.
 To promote the EP, Clockwise toured with bands such as The Adicts and Warpaint.
-The singles "Steam Dream" and "Murphy's Law" received extensive airplay on Los Angeles radio stations KROQ, Alt-98.7, and KCRW, while "Hopeless," featuring Holly Valance, garnered thousands of plays on SoundCloud.
-The EP’s lead single, "Dancing World," circulated on specialty radio in Los Angeles and was featured on over 60 stations across North America, reaching #12 on the FMQB Specialty Radio Chart.
+The singles "Steam Dream", "Murphy's Law", and "Hopeless" (featuring Holly Valance) received airplay on Los Angeles radio stations, while "Dancing World" reached #12 on the FMQB Specialty Radio Chart.

-In 2015, Clockwise began DJing at various clubs around Los Angeles while continuing to work on new music.
-During this period, he recorded material across locations in Hollywood, Australia, and London for his next project, The Good Book EP, which he described as "a celebration about the lies we tell ourselves and a comment on the fleeting nature of existence."
+In 2015, Clockwise began working on his next project, The Good Book EP, recording material in Hollywood, Australia, and London.

 The video for the EP’s first single, "Open Relationship," premiered in Interview Magazine in November 2015.
-The single, inspired by a friend's personal experience, was characterized as “LCD Soundsystem-meets-’80s disco and funk.”
-In early 2016, Clockwise embarked on a North American tour as a special guest for "Dance Yourself Clean," performing sold-out shows in cities such as Washington D.C., San Francisco, Seattle, Atlanta, Brooklyn, and San Diego.
+In early 2016, Clockwise embarked on a North American tour as a guest for "Dance Yourself Clean," performing in cities including Washington D.C., San Francisco, Seattle, Atlanta, Brooklyn, and San Diego.
 In March 2016, he was invited to perform at an official showcase at the South by Southwest (SXSW) Music Conference.
-The Good Book was released on April 8, 2016, through Exhibition Records, featuring singles such as "The Best," which [Insert Source] described as "beginning with a full synth bath" and evolving into "existential and intimate utterances... illustrated among ear-worm keyboard hooks."
+The Good Bookwas released on April 8, 2016, through Exhibition Records, and included the single "The Best."